mafintosh/mutexify/README.md

 [![build status](http://img.shields.io/travis/mafintosh/mutexify.svg?style=flat)](http://travis-ci.org/mafintosh/mutexify)

 Hasn't this been done before?
-Yes but the specific semantics of this made some of my code simpler
+Yes, but the specific semantics of this made some of my code simpler.

 ## Usage